codurance/site/_posts/2017-11-26-setting-up-intellij-for-rust.md

 * format on save
 * continuous testing

 You should be aware that IntelliJ does not support rust debugging.
-If that's important to you, consider using another IDE such as visual studio code, CLion, vim or emacs.
+If that's important to you, consider using another IDE such as VSCode, CLion, vim or emacs.
 If you are attached to IntelliJ then you can use `rust-lldb` (installed by default with rustup) from the terminal.
 ## Questions ?
 Any questions ?
-Ask on https://users.rust-lang.org/ and ping me the link to the post on Twitter or email it to me at dan.cohen@codurance.com.
+Ask on [https://users.rust-lang.org/](https://users.rust-lang.org/) and ping me the link to the post on Twitter or email it to me at dan.cohen@codurance.com.
 This way the answer will be visible to everyone in the community.

 Keep on Rusting !